robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

 ### Android UI

 In order to design the Android UI, we will be taking advantage of the Android Designer within RoboVM Studio.
-In the project view, navigate to the android module > src > main > layout, and double click on `activity_fortune.xml`.
+In the project view, navigate to the __android module > src > main > layout__, and double click on `activity_fortune.xml`.

 The cross platform template has already set us up with a `TextView` and a `Button`, so all we need to do is move the button to the bottom of the screen, and change its text to "Show Next Fortune!".